jitsucom/bulker/.docs/server-config.md

 ## Kafka topic management (advanced)

 Bulker automatically creates 3 topics per each table in destination.
-One topic is for main processing and the second one is for failed events that should be retried.
+One topic is for main processing, one is for failed events that should be retried and the last one for failed events that won't be retried - dead.
 The topic names has format `in.id.{destiantionId}.m.{mode}.t.{tableName}`.

-Mode can be: `batch`, `stream`, `retry`, `dead`.
+Mode can be: `batch` or `stream`, `retry`, `dead`.

 Parameters above define how topics are created